Tax Credits for Those Affected by Natural Disasters

 Nonprofits can take advantage of this tax break for affected members of their workforce without jeopardizing their tax-exempt status.
 To encourage employees to help their colleagues, the agency has, on occasion, allowed them to "sell" vacation time and other paid leave to their employer who, in turn, gives the cash equivalent to a disaster-affected employee.
 The donating worker can then deduct his gift on his tax return.

 Tax law provides additional assistance through the casualty loss deduction.
 A key provision allows victims in federally declared disaster areas to file an amended return for the previous year to get a refund quickly, rather than wait until the disaster year ends.
-Taxpayers who didn't itemize may benefit by taking advantage of this tax break.
+Taxpayers who didn't originally itemize may benefit by amending their tax returns to take advantage of this tax break.
 Casualty loss does not translate into a dollar-for-dollar reimbursement of hardship expenses.
 It does, however, result in a lower tax obligation that can improve cash flow to pay for recovery.

 Disasters do not change the fact that tax forms and documentation go hand-in-hand.
 Photos or videos of damage and subsequent restoration can help establish property values, while receipts and cancelled checks support claimed deductions.
 Records of payments from insurance companies and government agencies such as the Federal Emergency Management Agency, or FEMA, can prove their exclusion as income and limit tax exposure.